 The earth is facing unprecedented human-induced pressures that threatens the functioning of our ecosystems.
 We will introduce students to a number of basic multidisciplinary concepts, which are fundamental to understand these interrelationships.
 En recent years global environmental problems are increasingly dealt with and regulated by international organizations such as the United Nations (UN), the European Union (EU) as well as intergovernmental environmental organizations like the United Nations Environmental Program (UNEP), the United Nations Framework Convention on Climate Change (UNFCCC) and the Intergovernmental Panel on Climate Change (IPCC).
-The course will deal also with the relationship between states, international organizations, the scientific community, and non-governmental environmental organizations.
+The course will deal also with the relationship between states, international organizations, the scientific community, and non-governmental environmental organizations, as well as the role of these different actors in intergovernmental climate change negotiations.
 To finish we will analyze the impact of successful projects and programs in fighting climate change.